kjhass/PublicKB/Container Services/creating-a-docker-swarm-in-clc.md

 ### Swarm Creation

-Creating a Docker swarm is made of a number of different steps.
+Creating a Docker swarm involves a number of steps.
 The steps have been divided into the following sections:

 * [Environment Setup](#environment-setup)
 * [Node Creation](#node-creation)